-One independent consultant will conduct the MTR with experience and exposure to projects and evaluations.
-The consultant should not have a conflict of interest with project's related activities.
+The consultant will conduct the MTR with experience and exposure to projects and evaluations in other regions globally.
+The consultant cannot have participated in the project preparation, formulation, and/or implementation (including the writing of the Project Document) and should not have a conflict of interest with project's related activities.